Nathan's Famous: History

+Nathan's hot dogs are primarily manufactured by Smithfield Foods, a subsidiary of China's WH Group.
+Nathan's Hot Dogs can also be found in stores for retail sale, usually in the lunch meat aisle.

 Original location

 As of 2025, the original Nathan's hot dog stand still exists at its original 1916 site.
 Having been open for business every day, 365 days a year, the stand was forced to close on October 29, 2012, due to Hurricane Sandy.
-The shop re-opened six months later, on May 21, despite a small fire on May 4, 2013.
+The shop re-opened six months later, on May 21, 2013, despite a small fire on May 4.
 Service is provided year-round inside, and during the summer additional walk-up windows are opened to serve the larger seasonal crowds.
 The original location still features fried frog legs, which have been a Nathan's menu item since the 1950s.
-It is not offered at any other Nathan's locations.
-Nathan's also operates a second, smaller location nearby on the Coney Island boardwalk.
+The item is not offered at any other Nathan's location.

 Hot dog eating contest

 The Nathan's Hot Dog Eating Contest has been held annually at the original location on Coney Island since the early 1970s on the 4th of July.
 Contestants try to consume as many hot dogs as possible in 10 minutes.
-Winners include Takeru Kobayashi (2001–2006), Joey Chestnut (2007–2014, 2016–2022) and Miki Sudo (women's 2014–2018).
+Winners include Takeru Kobayashi (2001–2006), Joey Chestnut (2007–2014, 2016–2023, 2025) and Miki Sudo (women's 2014–2020, 2022–2025).
 In 2008, Chestnut tied Kobayashi after eating 59 hot dogs and buns in 10 minutes.
-The tie resulted in a five hot dog eat-off, which Chestnut won by consuming all five before Kobayashi.
+The tie resulted in a five-hot-dog eat-off, which Chestnut won by consuming all five before Kobayashi.
 In 2018, Chestnut consumed 74 hot dogs and buns for a new world record.